swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 CardUpdatr is a simple way for cardholders to select the merchants they'd like to update, and then monitor the jobs as they progress.
 The challenge with CardUpdatr is there is a significant barrier where the cardholder must enter their entire credit card, address, and contact info.
 Many financial institutions would prefer a CardSavr integration that streamlines this process, but may not want to invest the initial effort to build a user interface.

-In this case, the integrator will want to implment the [SSO Microservice](\integrations\sso-microservice) from which the cardholder credentials (grant and token) can be retrieved and passed into the CardUpdatr component.
+In this case, the integrator will want to implment the [SSO Microservice](\integrations\sso-microservice) from which the cardholder credentials (grant and card id) can be retrieved and passed into the CardUpdatr component.

 ### Handing off Credentials to CardUpdatr